jhotadhari/chroco/README.md

 ## Install

-To Install **chroco** on Linux, MacOS or Windows download the installer for our system from the [latest release](https://github.com/jhotadhari/chroco/releases/latest) and install it.
+To Install **chroco** on Linux, MacOS or Windows, download the installer for our system from the [latest release](https://github.com/jhotadhari/chroco/releases/latest) and install it.

 The releases are not signed, your system might complain about that.